-If you’re thinking about buying a home on Long Island, you’re probably asking yourself, should I buy now?
+If you’re thinking to buy a house on Long Island, you’re probably asking yourself, should I buy now?
 Or should I wait for the market to actually cool off?
 My name is Dean Miller, and I want to help you understand what the right decision is for you and for your family.

 The First BIG Decision